stimulant/ampm/README.md

 <a name="application-configuration"></a>
 ## Configuration Parsing

+In addition to the ampm configuration described above, you can include arbitrary JSON in the configuration file that pertains to your specific application.
 The contents of the ampm configuration can be passed to the application by emitting at `configRequest` command over the web socket. ampm will respond with a `configRequest` event containing the config data.
 For specific implementation details and examples, see the [samples](https://github.com/stimulant/ampm/blob/master/samples/).

 <a name="integration-monitoring"></a>
 ## Heartbeat Monitoring